Stifel Financial Corp. (NYSE:SF) Shares Sold by Tower Research Capital LLC TRC

-Tower Research Capital LLC TRC cut its holdings in Stifel Financial Corp.
-(NYSE:SF – Get Rating) by 38.9% during the third quarter, Holdings Channel reports.
-The institutional investor owned 9,731 shares of the financial services provider’s stock after selling 6,193 shares during the period.
-Tower Research Capital LLC TRC’s holdings in Stifel Financial were worth $505,000 as of its most recent SEC filing.
+Tower Research Capital LLC TRC trimmed its holdings in Stifel Financial Corp.
+(NYSE:SF – Get Rating) by 38.9% in the third quarter, Holdings Channel.com reports.
+The institutional investor owned 9,731 shares of the financial services provider’s stock after selling 6,193 shares during the quarter.
+Tower Research Capital LLC TRC’s holdings in Stifel Financial were worth $505,000 as of its most recent filing with the SEC.

 Stifel Financial Increases Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, March 15th.
-Investors of record on Wednesday, March 1st will be given a dividend of $0.36 per share.
-The ex-dividend date of this dividend is Tuesday, February 28th.
-This is a positive change from Stifel Financial’s previous quarterly dividend of $0.30.
-This represents a $1.44 dividend on an annualized basis and a yield of 2.16%.
-Stifel Financial’s dividend payout ratio is 27.07%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 15th.
+Shareholders of record on Wednesday, March 1st will be paid a dividend of $0.36 per share.
+This represents a $1.44 dividend on an annualized basis and a dividend yield of 2.16%.
+The ex-dividend date is Tuesday, February 28th.
+This is a boost from Stifel Financial’s previous quarterly dividend of $0.30.
+Stifel Financial’s payout ratio is currently 27.07%.

-Several brokerages have issued reports on SF.
-UBS Group began coverage on shares of Stifel Financial in a research report on Tuesday, November 22nd.
-They issued a “neutral” rating for the company.
-StockNews.com upgraded Stifel Financial from a “hold” rating to a “buy” rating in a research note on Friday.
-Finally, JMP Securities reduced their price objective on Stifel Financial from $98.00 to $95.00 and set a “market outperform” rating on the stock in a research note on Tuesday, January 10th.

 Stifel Financial Corp. provides securities brokerage, investment banking, trading, investment advisory, and related financial services.
 It operates through the following segments: Global Wealth Management, Institutional Group, and Other.
 The Global Wealth Management segment provides securities transaction, brokerage, and investment services to clients.